hendersonreed/hendersonreed.github.io/src/pages/hire/index.md

 Less serious projects can be found [here.](/pages/projects/index.html)

 I'm currently open to new opportunities, so if you're hiring in this space, please [email me](mailto:reed.hummel@gmail.com).
+You can also [view my resume](../../assets/hhummel.pdf).